 4. Fewer inpatient office visits

-When you start an Invisalign treatment program with us, we’ll give you your aligner trays for the current phase and next several phases.
+When you start an Invisalign treatment program with us, we’ll give you your aligner trays for the current phase and the next several phases.
 Having these trays in advance means you can continue treatment without requiring too many visits to the clinic.
-But of course for patients who wish to come in they are always welcome to do so.
+But of course, patients who wish to come in, are always welcome to do so.

 What can Invisalign treat?